-The Bank's assessment is that ASX Clear has observed the requirements of CCP Standard 5 during the 2013/14 Assessment period.
-ASX Clear's collateral acceptance policies are described in further detail under the following sub-standards.
+The Bank's assessment is that ASX Clear has observed the requirements of CCP Standard 5 during the 2014/15 Assessment period.
+While existing arrangements meet the minimum requirement under the standard, the Bank will continue to discuss with ASX its approach to monitoring collateral concentration risks.

+ASX Clear's collateral acceptance policies are described in further detail under the following substandards.